Small cancellations over relatively hyperbolic groups and embedding theorems: Preliminaries

 More precisely, let $G$ be a group, $\Hl $ a collection of subgroups of $G$, $X$ a subset of $G$.
 We say that $X$ is a {\it relative generating set of $G$ with respect to $\Hl $} if $G$ is generated by $X$ together with the union of all $H_\lambda $.
 (In what follows we $X$ to be symmetric.)
 In this situation the group $G$ can be regarded as a quotient group of the free product

 where $F(X)$ is the free group with the basis $X$.
 Let $N$ denote the kernel of the natural homomorphism $F\to G$.
-If $N$ is a normal closure of a subset $\mathcal Q\subseteq N$ in the group $F$, we say that $G$ has {\it relative presentation}
+If $N$ is the normal closure of a subset $\mathcal Q\subseteq N$ in the group $F$, we say that $G$ has {\it relative presentation}

 If $\sharp\, X<\infty $ and $\sharp\, \mathcal Q<\infty $, the relative presentation (\ref{G}) is said to be {\it finite} and the group $G$ is said to be {\it finitely presented relative to the collection of subgroups $\Hl $.}